Shin Sang-hoon

 He competed in the 2018 Winter Olympics for the South Korea men's national ice hockey team.

 Playing career

 Shin became the first Korean-born player to record points in an ECHL game on his debut for the Atlanta Gladiators on 6 February 2022.

+After returning to HL Anyang for the 2023–24 Asia League season, Shin signed with the Norfolk Admirals for the 2024–25 ECHL season.

+Personal life

+Shin has an older brother who is also a professional ice hockey player, Sang-woo.